2024 University of Oxford Chancellor election: Process

 The election of 2024 was the first to take place on the internet.
 At all previous elections, ballots needed to be cast in person in Oxford.
 Those eligible to vote in the election were the more than 250,000 members of Convocation; i.e. graduates of the university who have had their degree conferred, and current and retired staff members of the Congregation.

 The first round of online voting took place during Third Week of Michaelmas term (week commencing 28 October 2024).
 As there were more than ten candidates, a modified alternative vote system was used with two rounds of voting.
 In the first round, voters could rank as many of the candidates as they chose, and lower-ranking candidates were successively eliminated, with votes transferred to remaining candidates, until only five candidates remained.
 These five candidates went forward to a second round, to take place during Sixth Week of Michaelmas Term (week commencing 18 November 2024), again using the alternative vote system, with candidates to be successively eliminated until one candidate achieves 50% of the vote.
-The new Chancellor will be announced during Seventh Week.
+The new Chancellor was to be announced during Seventh Week.